lkgarrison/Super-Monkey-Ball-Fight/README.md

 # Super Monkey Ball Fight
 ![](https://github.com/lkgarrison/Super-Monkey-Ball-Fight/blob/master/media/actionShot.png)

-Super Monkey Ball Fight is 2D network-based fighting game based on the Monkey Fight minigame from Super Monkey Ball.
+Super Monkey Ball Fight is a 2D network-based fighting game based on the Monkey Fight minigame from Super Monkey Ball.
 In this game, players attempt to knock each other off the battlefield by running into each other or dropping bananas to have the other player slip off the edge.